 1971 Slightly milder than average.
 Quite a dry month everywhere apart from NW Scotland; just 10 mm of rain were recorded at York and 15 mm at Worthing all month.
 The month had a mild start, with 15C in the NE on the 3rd.

 1972 The Siberian high that had brought late January's cold snap retreated on the 1st, replacing the polar continental air with mild westerlies, not before the lowest temperature of the year was recorded with -18.3C at Corbridge (Northumerland) on 1 February.

 1973 Anticyclonic and foggy at first, then with alternating spells of cold and mild weather as winds changed between the mild west and the cold north.
 There was a severe spell midmonth, with snow and frost, and a minimum of -21C at Carnwath (Lanarks.) on the 15th.
 On average, a very northwesterly month.

 1974 Mild (5.4C) - the mildest February of the 70s.
-It was also unsettled and often stromy.
+It was also unsettled and often stormy.
 On the 11th the pressure fell to 959 mbars overs NW Scotland.

 1975 Slightly milder than average.

 1976 Very dry, but slightly milder than usual.

 1977 Mild (5.2C CET) - the second mildest of the 70s (after 1974).
 Wet in the midlands and southwest, with flooding.